 You’re planning your own wedding.
 Go you!!
 Wedding Planning can be fun, and I know you can do it.
 In fact, I think you’re the best person to do it.
 You know what you want.
 Or at least you will after you’ve done the initial work to make sure the two of you are on the same page.
 Trust me, it’s not that hard to plan a wedding.
 As long as you have the time, and the willingness to do it, you can.
 But and it’s a big but.
 I don’t think you should be your own Wedding Coordinator.
 And your best mate or cousin ‘susan’, shouldn’t be your Wedding Coordinator either.

-You don’t want to work on your wedding day – you really don’t.
+Here’s the short answer: I’m pretty sure, you don’t want to work on your wedding day – you really don’t.
 And you don’t want your family and friends doing that either.
 But if you put yourself or a friend into the role of Wedding Coordinator, working is exactly what you’ll be doing on your big day.
 The best advice I can give anyone planning their own wedding is this: Budget for an On the Day Wedding Coordinator.
 There really is nothing more important than making sure the two of you can experience the day alongside your guests.
 If you can’t do that, every other cent you spent won’t mean a thing.

 “Hiring an On the Day Coordinator was one of the best (if not the best) investments we made in the day.
 None of the other money we spent would have been worth it if we were stressed out trying to manage things” – Ali & Neal